thomaspoignant/go-feature-flag/CONTRIBUTING.md

 By contributing to this repository, you agree that your contributions will be licensed under the [LICENSE](LICENSE) of the project.

+## 📊 Stats

+If you want to check the stats of GO Feature Flag you can have a look at http://stats.gofeatureflag.org/report.html
 ---

 We encourage everyone to participate in this project and make it better for everyone.
 Happy contributing 🎉